adithyapaib/Neomorphic-PortfolioTemplate/README.md

 ## HACKTOBERFEST IMPORTANT NOTICE

 #### Please make sure your are commmiting your changes to the right branch
-#### If you PR to the wrong branch then there will be merege conflicts !!!
+#### If you PR to the wrong branch then there will be merge conflicts !!!
 For any Queries pls reach me via https://www.linkedin.com/in/adithyapaib/

 ##